nksgr/odin-recipes/README.md

 **Disclaimer: **

 The content and images belong to the respective owners.
 The content used from their sites in my project are solely used for learning purpose, as a part of completing my assignment in "The Odin Project".
-The links to these sources are in the pages teir content is used in my project.
+The links to these sources are in the pages their content is used in my project.

 I thank these great food blogs for incredible recipes and Odin Project for this fun project!